jahidulpabelislam/sticky-footer.js/README.md

 A very small and lightweight library to create a sticky footer effect just using JavaScript & jQuery.

-If the length of the normal/original height of the page is smaller than the height of the window, the library will then extend the 'main content' element to fill the remaining space.
+If the original/normal height of the page is shorter than the window height, the library will extend the 'main content' element to fill the remaining space.
+This will essentially push the `footer` element down to the bottom of the page creating the sticky footer.

 -   lightweight - file size: 4kb & 1kb minified, package size: 65kb & 21kb minified
 -   one & only dependency is jQuery